-- Physically present in India for a period of 182 days or more in the tax year (182 day rule), or
+- physically present in India for a period of 182 days or more in the tax year (182-day rule), or

-- Physically present in India for a period of 60 days or more during the relevant tax year and 365 days or more in aggregate in four preceding tax years (60 day rule).
+- physically present in India for a period of 60 days or more during the relevant tax year and 365 days or more in aggregate in four preceding tax years (60-day rule).

-If none of the above two conditions are met, the individual is said to be a NR in India in that tax year.
+If none of the above two conditions are met, the individual is said to be an NR in that tax year.

 - If Mr. A comes to India on or before 30 September, he will be treated as resident for that tax year.

-- If Mr. B comes to India on or before 31 January and have stayed in India for 365 days or more during the four tax years preceding the relevant tax year, he will be treated as resident for that tax year.
+- If Mr. B comes to India on or before 31 January and has stayed in India for 365 days or more during the four tax years preceding the relevant tax year, he will be treated as resident for that tax year.

 - His/her physical presence in India is less than or equal to 729 days during seven tax years preceding the tax year for which residential status is being determined.